xpavlic4/book-extracts/sports/golf/mental-game/Patrick Cohn/Going Low/README.md

 * play every hole as a mini-game (you start fresh after every hole)
 * "I am just not lucky today" means you are looking for/ expecting bad events to happen

+## Transcending mechanics in the zone

+when playing think only the target and the feeling of desired shot playing target golf is playing in the zone develop feeling of a good swing

+## Plaing target golf

+one wing thought max. during the play brain cannot process multiple thoughts best swing-thoughts are tempo-related the image of a target is all you need to initiate a golf swing

+## Practicing
+one teacher in life, one philosophy (switching teachers is time-consuming) stop beating golf balls on the range (simulate play on-course instead, every shot must have a purpose)

+## Finding the flow

+best players score the best when they play simple do not focus on score during your play when you try really hard to be better your mind will be occupied by working all the details. play simple instead leave your life problems at home, play with clear mind don't overanalyze - e.g. overreading green (your brain has too many inputs and cannot decide what to do)

+## playing boring golf
+understanding what you are capable of

+### home-course traps
+* where you know people you play with
+* you care about people you play with

+Social evaluations
+* fear of being the center of attention
+* negative group dynamics (willingness to let others in the group affect one's performance)

+## Type of negative emotions
+*fear of loosing a tournament with a big lead
+* anxiety of playing with a lead
+* frustration after a bogey

+## Mental traps
+* need for approval (to be liked by others) is caused by low self-esteem
+* fear of embarrasment (of hitting a bad shot)
+    - solution "There is nothing to fear but fear itself", ie. you can breathe, you are safe, you do not have to fear anything

+*stage fright - fear of being the center of attention

+## need for approval
+either you belive in yourself or you seek confidence from others. others do not judge you based on how good or bad you play.

+## flow
+you do not worry what others think about you you are totally absorbed in the immediate shot without consequences you are instinctively reacting to environment

+## Requirements to get into flow

+clear goals plus feedback how you are doing, goal is e.g. shot at the target with clean impact become immerse in the task perception of the difficulty of the task
+ * boredom interrupts flow (too easy)
+ * anxiety interreupts flow (too difficult)

+## When you are playing a good round
+never think about final score
+never count an easy holes to bring birdies dont back off. never play fearless but still percentage golf get as far as possible follow a game plan
+* targets off the tee
+* hole strategy
+* commit to the plan no matter what

+when feeling pressure - lock your mind into pre-shot routine

+## Signs that golf is too important for you
+golf workaholic - other facets of life suffer daily routine is arranged around golf, golf practice is 1st priority conscious mind is golf only, off-time you still have golf on your mind you feel angry when not practicing or playing obsessed with playing well, perfectionist thrill of competition acts like a drug you want to give up cause you cannot play up to your expectations mental and physical  burnout of golf

+## golf is not a reflection of who you are
+play good => feel good
+play bad -> feel good too
+self-worth is not linked to
+self-esteem must be based on my values as a person people in your life will still love you no matter how good golfer(father, husband, bussinessman) you are

+## balance in your life
+following
+1. self-care/health
+2. family and friends
+3. career
+4. reacreation/hobies

+## pressure
+pressure comes from worrying about outcomes working the process is the best method to achieve good outcomes e.g. thinking about making a putt for par is outcome focus - not desired think about a process instead - tasks that lead to making the putt be immersed in smaller tasks